Sitecore-Community/Sitecore.Speak.Guidance/Component Development/Coding Guidelines/JavaScript.md

 - Verify usage of "this" in event handlers and callback functions.

+- Use Speak handler to reference assets rather than direct urls.

 ## Component-Specific Guidelines

 - The model should expose all appropriate parameters.